Xbox 360 Wireless Controller disconnects or can't connect

-The controller works within 33 feet (10 meters) of your console.
+The controller works within 10 metres (33 feet) of your console.
 However, objects placed between the controller and the console might reduce this range.
 In addition, objects that use wireless technology (for example, a cordless phone) can interfere with your wireless controller.
 Remove or relocate objects or wireless devices that might interfere with the wireless controller or console.
 Here are some things that can cause problems:

 Note All licensed Xbox 360 console faceplates are tested for interference and do not interfere with licensed wireless devices.